 Bass drum heads feature different materials and thicknesses, which lends them to be better suited for particular styles of music and musical scenarios.

-In this article, I’ll share the best bass drum heads on the market, as well as some tips on how to choose the right one for your needs.
+In this article, I’ve personally tested seven of the best bass drum heads on the market to help you find the right one for your sound.

 What are the Best Bass Drum Heads?